Sunday, December 8, 2019

 Of course, in the beginning, the most important thing is the intention and devotion you put into it.

-But, if you do like to recite these prayers, why not taking some time to learn the pronunciation as best as you can?
+But, if you do like to recite these prayers, why not take some time to learn the pronunciation as best as you can?

 If you like that idea then my advice is that you focus first on the pronunciation of the short and long vowels.
 That is not difficult to learn and it makes a big difference.